gbengaogunkuade/buy-and-sell/README.md

 ### This is another Fullstack project.

-Watch out for the finished project.
+- This is an ongoing project...watch out for the finished project.